10 Great Recipes For Leftover Chicken

 There’s not one thing you could do to change most people’s minds of how awesome chicken pot pie is.
 It’s simplicity at its finest.
 Chicken, onion, celery, carrot, potato and peas made a perfect home-style, comfort food filling that warms the heart just as much as the belly.
 This is one of those leftover chicken recipes that doesn’t sacrifice flavor as the chicken is just added.
 Some salt and pepper, a pinch of time and parsley will take you a long way.
 You can make your own regular or gluten-free pie dough or make it super simple and use the frozen stuff.
 In the end, you get a delicious, homemade meal that’s ready in under an hour.

 Few things make people as happy as quesadillas do.
 They’re cheap, simple and absolutely delicious when smothered in salsa and sour cream and stuffed with enough cheese to combat a cow.
-This is, without a doubt, food at its best.
+Without a doubt, this is simple food at its best.
 That’s why we can’t help but love throwing in some chicken to that mix, maybe with some Chihuahua cheese, diced jalapeno and topped with a mound of sour cream and guacamole.
 Definitely consider chicken quesadillas the next time you’re left with more chicken than you know to deal with.

 Chicken Noodle Soup

-Definitely up there as one of the easiest things you can do with leftover chicken.
-Some onion, celery and carrot give this soup most of the flavor it already needs to be absolutely delicious.
+Chicken noodle soup is one of the simplest and most rewarding dishes you can make with leftover chicken.
+Some onion, celery and carrot give this soup most of the flavor it needs to be absolutely delicious.
 Throw in some parsley, salt and pepper, chicken broth and your chopped chicken, and you have dinner in a total of about 30 minutes.

-This protein packed sandwich stuffer or lettuce topper is delicious at its most simple, some onion, celery, salt and pepper and a mayonnaise.
-Add a little bit of yummy spices or some great ingredient additions and you could have created one seriously amazing sandwich stacker.
+This protein packed sandwich stuffer or lettuce topper is delicious at its most simple-with onion, celery, salt and mayonnaise.
+Add a bit of spice or some tasty out-of-the-box additions and you could have created one seriously amazing sandwich stacker.
 That’s where chicken salad is so great: it’s a flavor absorber, molding to whatever you happen to mix in.
-We would recommend mixing in a bit of curry powder and some fresh grapes or dried cranberries or a little bit of honey mustard and some chopped green apples.
-It’s great as a leftover dinner or lunch for the next day!
+We would recommend mixing in a bit of curry powder and some fresh grapes or a little bit of honey mustard and some chopped green apples.

-There are so many things you can do with chicken on a pizza that this should easily be one of your go-to leftover meals.
-You could do it up Mediterranean style with a bit of pesto, some fresh tomato and spinach or the good ol’ American way using barbecue sauce as the base, topped with some thinly sliced red onion and buffalo mozzarella.
-Talk about yummy in the tummy!
+There are so many things you can do with chicken and pizza that this should easily be one of your go-to leftover meals.
+Pick up a pre-made crust and go wild with toppings.
+You could do it up Mediterranean style with a bit of pesto, some fresh tomato and spinach for a light option.
+And you can never go wrong with the good ol’ American way using barbecue sauce as the base, topped with some thinly sliced red onion and buffalo mozzarella.
 And speaking of buffalo, you can have some fun with a buffalo chicken version using the sauce as the base again, a lovely mixture of mozzarella and blue cheese and that delightful leftover chicken.

 Chicken Club Sandwich

 Hot or cold, the amazing chicken club sandwich is an easy go-to for leftover chicken recipes.
 Bacon, avocado, lettuce and tomato add just the right amount of flavor and texture to an already unbeatable sandwich.
 And don’t let those toppings tie you down.
-You can put whatever you want on a club sandwich!
+You can go wild with different sandwich stuffings.

 Easily a leftover chicken go-to.
 If you’ve never made chicken enchiladas before, you need to do it as soon as possible.
-You would be surprised just how easy it is to make this classic Mexican dish.
+You would be surprised just how easy this classic Mexican dish is to make.
 We definitely were!
-Throw some of that chicken into some corn tortillas with some cheese, chopped cilantro and whatever else you want to stuff in there.
+Throw some of that chicken into corn tortillas with cheese, chopped cilantro and veggies.
 Fold it up and place in a baking dish, seam down to lock everything in.
-Keep doing it until the pan is full and then top with your favorite roja, verde or mole sauce and gobs of cheese.
-And just so you know, store bought enchilada sauce works just fine.
+Keep doing it until the pan is full and then top with your favorite roja, verde or mole sauce and gobs more cheese.
+To make it extra easy, we recommend a store bought enchilada sauce.
 In the end, you have another dinner ready in under an hour.

 Sometimes chicken chili hits the spot even better than the traditional beef and beans.
-Thus is the case with any leftover chicken chili, which can easily be a smorgasbord of whatever you have in the fridge.
+Plus, it’s a great way to use up a bunch of things you have sitting in your refrigerator.
 Peppers, tomato, onion, garlic throw it in with some shredded chicken and a couple can of beans and you have dinner and lunch for at least a day.

-Well, it doesn’t technically have to be grilled but there’s something about that great, charcoal flavor that just adds a little something-something to salads.
-Really, if we’re being honest, you can add grilled chicken to just about any salad you want to.
-Caeser salads are famously made so much better when topped with some yummy chicken.
+Made a little bit too much grilled chicken at your last barbecue?
+That smoky flavor makes a great addition to any salad.
 Mix your greens and toppings, toss with a lovely homemade or store bought dressing and slice up some of those chicken breasts you have in the fridge.
-It’s healthy, packed with protein and a great option for any lunch or dinner.
+It’s healthy, packed with protein and a great option for lunch or dinner.

 Pesto Chicken Pasta